(also known as: argument from personal astonishment, argument from personal incredulity, personal incredulity)

 Person 1 makes a claim.

-Person 2 cannot believe the argument.
+Person 2 cannot believe the claim.

 Person 2 concludes, without any reason besides he or she cannot believe or refuses to believe it, that the claim is false or improbable.